-‘Love Island’ Model Arabella Chi Sits With Her Legs Spread Apart In Cotton Lingerie
+'Love Island' Model Arabella Chi Looks Flawless In Cotton Lingerie

 "Oozing with glamor and hotness," gushed one awestruck user, emphasizing the compliment with two pink heart symbols.

-“Two Instas in ONE day… I’m blessed,” raved a second.
+"Two Instas in ONE day...
+I'm blessed," raved a second devotee.

-“I am obsessed with everything about this look.
-It’s the perfect balance of comfy and sexy.
-You look amazing, but then again you always look amazing,” gushed a third.
+"I am obsessed with everything about this look.
+It's the perfect balance of comfy and sexy.
+You look amazing, but then again you always look amazing," gushed a third person.

-“Breathtaking,” added a fourth, concluding the comment with three heart-eye face emoji and a fire symbol.
+"Breathtaking," added a fourth fan, concluding the comment with three heart-eye face emoji and a fire symbol.

 It is not the first time this week that the former Love Island star has stunned her fans.
-As was previously covered by The Inquisitr, Arabella recently dropped jaws after modeling a semi-sheer black lingerie.
+As was previously covered by The Inquisitr, Arabella recently sizzled in semi-sheer black lingerie.